 Your next step will be to visit the SSA’s application page and start a new claim.
 The application is at least 12 pages long and may take you hours, days, or weeks to complete.
 At any time during the process, you can save your application and come back to it later.

 After completing your application, submit it to the SSA for review.
 The SSA will reach out with any questions or concerns about your claim.
 You can also check your disability application status at any time on the SSA’s website.

 Step 4: Look For Your Determination Letter In the Mail

-Once the SSA completely reviews your Social Security disability claim, you can expect a letter in the mail.
-This is called a determination letter, and it tells you whether your application got approved or denied.
-If you’re denied, you have 60 days to file your appeal in writing.
+Once the SSA completely reviews your Social Security disability claim, expect a letter in the mail.
+This is called a determination letter, and it reveals if you got approved or denied benefits.
+If denied, you have 60 days to file your appeal in writing.